-Millennials and members of Gen Z have been consistent leaders in the movements to address this crisis, successfully raising awareness of gun violence in all of its forms and centering the voices of people who have been directly impacted.
+In 2020 alone, 43,000 were killed by gun violence.
+Young Americans, particularly young Black men, are disproportionately likely to be a victim of gun violence, due to decades of societal and economic conditions that have made them more susceptible and vulnerable to gun violence.
+Millennials and members of Gen Z are consistent leaders in the movement to address this crisis, successfully raising awareness of gun violence in all of its forms, and centering the voices of people who have been directly impacted.

 The need to implement a comprehensive federal approach to reducing gun violence remains urgent.
 Read more about Gun Violence Prevention Priorities from Center for American Progress